Distributed Channel Access for Control Over Unknown Memoryless Communication Channels

 \subsection{Stability Analysis}

-\TF{Considering the scenario of two segways contending for channel access as in Example~\ref{ex:stblty}, the truncated Markov chain can be analyzed to provide insight on the stability of the system despite the fact that the closed form expression for $\mu_i(t)$ cannot be obtained to verify \eqref{eq:stblty} in Theorem~\ref{theorem:1} directly.
-More specifically, we consider the truncated version of the Markov chain in Fig.~\ref{fig:Markov}, where $0\leq m,l \leq \overbar{m}$ which is graphically represented in Fig.~\ref{fig:Markovres}.
-In this scenario, we can form transition matrices $\hat{P}_{{m}}$ and $\hat{Q}_{{m}}$ by keeping only the first $\overbar{m}$ rows and columns of $P_{{m}}$ and $Q_{{m}}$, respectively.
-As a result, the transition probability of this chain can be expressed as
+Considering the scenario of two balancing robots contending for channel access as in Example~\ref{ex:stblty}, the truncated Markov chain can be analyzed to provide insight on the stability of the system.
+Due to the lack of a closed form expression for $\mu_i(t)$, the stability condition in Theorem~\ref{theorem:1} cannot be verified directly.
+Therefore, we consider a truncated version of the Markov chain of Fig.~\ref{fig:Markov} by letting $0\leq m,l \leq \overbar{m}$ as graphically represented in Fig.~\ref{fig:Markovres}.
+In this scenario, we can form the transition matrices $\hat{P}_{{m}}$ and $\hat{Q}_{{m}}$ by keeping only the first $\overbar{m}$ rows and columns of $P_{{m}}$ and $Q_{{m}}$, respectively.
+As a result, the transition probability matrix of this chain can be expressed as

-which is row stochastic, irreducible, and aperiodic; therefore, the stationary state probability vector can be obtained by \cite{Krikidis:2012, Xu:2016}
+which is row stochastic, irreducible, and aperiodic; therefore, the stationary probability vector can be obtained by \cite{Krikidis:2012, Xu:2016}

 where ${D}(m,l)=1$ for all $m,l$.
 Although this is an approximation of the actual chain in Fig.~\ref{fig:Markov}, by choosing sufficiently large $\overbar{m}$, \eqref{eq:buffer} provides a highly accurate approximation of the stationary distribution of the actual chain.
 According to the p-series convergence test, the series on the right hand side of \eqref{eq:normEP} is convergent if exists $p>1$ and $\beta<\infty$ such that